EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/introduction.md

 - <https://docs.docker.com/get-started/overview/>
 - <https://docker-curriculum.com/>

 It is also assumed that software development best practices are followed, such as version control using Git and GitHub or GitLab, and, ideally, Continuous Integration (CI).
-This can help create container build audit trails to satisfy any IG (Information Governance) concerns about the provenance of the project code.
+This can help create container build audit trails to satisfy any Information Governance (IG) concerns about the provenance of the container's content.

 The [development workflow](./development-workflow.md) includes the following steps: